nightbot/docs/commands/variables/battlelog.md

 `game` is the game the stats are being looked up for (values can be `bf3`, `bf4`, `bfh`, and `mohw`)

-`username` is the username being looked up on the specied platform
+`username` is the username being looked up on the specified platform

 #### Example Usage